lukeod/vampiresurvivors-modding/save-system.md

 ## Performance Considerations

-### Save Operation Timing
-- Save operations should not block gameplay
+Save operations should not block gameplay.
+Minimize file operations, use buffered streams, prefer async operations, and cache validation checks.
-- Large saves may require background processing
-- Consider save frequency to avoid performance impact

-### File I/O Optimization
-1. **Minimize file operations**: Batch multiple changes
-2. **Use buffered streams**: For large save files
-3. **Async operations**: When possible, avoid blocking main thread
-4. **Cache validation**: Avoid repeated file system checks

 ## Security and Integrity